GMLC-TDC/HELICS/docs/configuration_options_reference.md

 ### How to Use This Reference
 The remainder of this reference lists the configuration options that are supported in the JSON configuration file.
 Where possible, the corresponding C++ API calls and the links to that documentation will be provided.
 Generally, the command-line options use the exact same syntax as the JSON configuration options preceded by a `--` and followed by either an `=` or a space and then the parameter value (_i.e._ `--name testname`).
 In the cases where a single letter switch is available, that will be listed (_i.e._ `-n testname`).

+Default values are shown in "[]" following the name(s) of the option.

 xxxxxxx is this the place to talk about how the JSON config is invoked?